wp-plugins/orange-soda-keyword-density/readme.txt

 Tested up to: 3.0.1
 Stable tag: 1.1

-Displays top 6 keywords for a post/page along with the density of each word.
+Plugin from OrangeSoda that displays top 6 keywords for a post/page along with the density of each word.

 == Description ==

-Adds a box to posts and pages that shows the top 6 keywords from that post/page.
+This is a plugin from OrangeSoda written by David Godfrey.
+The Plugin adds a box to posts and pages that shows the top 6 keywords from that post/page.
 Keyword density on posts and pages helps with search engine optimization and this tool will display the top words and their density.
 There is also a search box.
 If a word is not on the list, you can search for it and find the density of that word.
 You can also search for phrases.

 == Installation ==